mibuthu/wp-event-list/readme.txt

 6. Admin page: Settings (feed tab)
 7. Admin page: About page with help and shortcode attributes list
 8. Admin page: Widget with the available options
-9. Example page created with [event-list] shortcode
+9. Example page with [event-list] shortcode
+10. Example widget

 == Changelog ==